Burgess12/Blackbird-STT/README.md

 ### Q: Why is it called BlackBird?

 A: Because Black Cockatoo's are an endangered species that are native to Australia that lack funding for conservation efforts

-### Q: This sucks

-A: yes its a personal project that I made for myself, if you want to make it better feel free to open a PR

 ### Q: Why do i need to go into the appdata folder to add my API key?